 Nursing has been an integral part of Howard College’s history for over fifty years.
 The LVN program at the college began in 1958.
 The Associate Degree program began in January of 1976.
-The Big Spring Campus hosts an LVN, RN, and Transition program with an LVN program at the San Angelo campus as well.
+The Big Spring Campus hosts an LVN, RN, and Transition program with an LVN program at the San Angelo campus as well that started in 1980 .
 Since June 2003, the didactic portion of the second year of the RN program has taken place in the online learning environment.
-The Texas Board of Nursing Approved the RN program in San Angelo and classes began in August of 2016.

 Clinical rotations for all programs are excellent and varied.
 We are fortunate to have Affiliation Agreements with many hospitals and clinics in Big Spring, San Angelo, and the surrounding areas.